 MONROE CLINIC COVID-19 TESTING INFORMATION

-With public demand for COVID-19 diagnostic testing increasing significantly, it is important that patients and the community understand where to seek testing, depending on whether one is experiencing symptoms of COVID-19 or not.
+With increased public demand for COVID-19 testing, it is important that patients and the community understand where to seek testing, depending on whether one is experiencing symptoms of COVID-19 or not.

 Individuals who are experiencing symptoms of COVID-19 are encouraged to contact their health care providers.
-Monroe Clinic is well prepared to handle testing for COVID-19, turn the results around quickly and, if necessary, provide treatment.
 Symptoms of COVID-19 include fever (100F or higher), chills, cough, sore throat, shortness of breath/chest tightness, loss of taste or smell, runny nose, nasal congestion, headache, severe fatigue/exhaustion, muscle pain.

 Monroe Clinic is providing drive-thru testing at our Urgent Care and FastCare locations for those who meet the criteria.
+To schedule a testing appointment, please call 608-324-1815.
 Please do not enter the COVID-19 testing lane at either location without an appointment.
 If you have an appointment, please wait in line at your selected time and a staff member will be with you shortly.

 Please note that all COVID-19 test results, both negative and positive, will be communicated to the patient through MyChart.
 Monroe Clinic will not be calling patients with their test results.
 To get started with MyChart, or learn more information, please visit our MyChart page.

-Individuals age 5 and over who are not experiencing symptoms of COVID-19 but would like to get tested for COVID-19 should come to the local public testing facility.
-More information can be found below regarding testing in Green County.
-Testing is also avaible at the Alliant Energy Center in Madison.
-The Illinois Department of Public Health also has a testing site available in Rockford.
+Individuals age 5 and over who are not experiencing symptoms of COVID-19 but would like to get tested for COVID-19 should go to a local public testing facility listed below.
 Reasons for wanting to get tested when not experiencing symptoms include –

 - You’ve been exposed to individuals who have tested positive for COVID-19.